perscamden/asylum_diary/UK/audio/coughing/README.md

 20240626

 Now they are drugging me to sleep.
-Again*.
+Again.
+You probably don't know where this again comes from.
+It happened not only not just once.
+It happened not even just ten times.
 I have said they treat me like a fucking lab rat didn't I?

 [Some in video form](https://youtube.com/playlist?list=PLVpki3z5vQoDUA15uOJ49oep5z4JjBaqt&si=TNSUOqfmfW0i7jtA)